Striptease (film)

 Moore was paid a then-unprecedented $12.5 million to star in Striptease, making her the highest-paid film actress up to that time.
-The film was released theatrically on June 28, 1996, by Columbia Pictures and grossed $113 million worldwide against its $50 million budget.
-However, it was panned by critics, and has come to be evaluated as one of the worst movies ever made.
-It won six Golden Raspberry Awards, including Worst Picture.
-The debacle of the film marked a downturn in Moore's career.
+Released theatrically on June 28, 1996, by Columbia Pictures and produced by Castle Rock Entertainment with a $50 million budget, the film grossed $33 million domestically (47th place) and $113 million worldwide.
+It was somewhat more successful in the subsequent video rental market.
+However, it was panned by critics and won six Golden Raspberry Awards including Worst Picture.